Verbs. They seem so simple, yet they can cause so much head scratching. Here is my attempt to clear up some of the confusion:

 The questions are not answered.
 The prepositional phrase from the stream answers the question where, but this is not the same thing.
 So in this case, the verb drank is intransitive complete because a prepositional phrase can never be a direct object–a good rule to know!

-Side Note: Refer back to the sentence in the previous section: Harriett is home.
-Let’s change it to Harriett is at home.
+Side Note: Refer back to the sentence in the previous section: Harriet is home.
+Let’s change it to Harriet is at home.
 Now the verb is is followed by the prepositional phrase at home.
 Does this change the status of is?
-No, it remains intransitive complete.
+No, it remains intransitive complete because, again, prepositional phrases can never be direct objects.

 Watch the video: Transitive and Intransitive Verbs